DizaPointman/gid-gud/README.md

 - advanced view: simple + rec_val/rec_unit
 - on view change display flash 'changes not saved'
 - discard, view, apply buttons as submitfield
+# TODO: handle archived objects
+- added archived_at as blacklisted for possible parents, children, parents for selection
+- need some general handling, a decorator?
+- somehow flag archived_at items as excluded from rest of logic
 # TODO: Tests for GidGud Manager
 # TODO: Tests for routes
 # TODO: implement add children function with multiple selectfield